 Salary of a Legal Receptionist

-According to the U.S. Bureau of Labor Statistics (BLS), receptionists and information clerks across all industries earned a median yearly salary of $25,990 in May 2012 (www.bls.gov).
-Most individuals in this occupation earned between $18,120 and $37,770 in May 2012, the BLS explained.
+According to the U.S. Bureau of Labor Statistics (BLS), receptionists and information clerks across all industries earned a median yearly salary of $26,410 in May 2013 (www.bls.gov).
+Most individuals in this occupation earned between $18,330 and $38,170 in May 2013, the BLS explained.
 Further, the BLS noted that receptionists may advance to higher-paying secretarial positions with a 4-year degree and proven job performance over several years.
-More specifically, PayScale.com estimated that an entry-level legal secretary with less than a year of experience earned between $23,299 and $40,085 in November 2013.
+More specifically, PayScale.com estimated that a legal secretary can earn a median salary of $47,993.

 Related to Legal Receptionist: Job Description, Duties and Salary